openshift-metal3/dev-scripts/docs/assisted-deployment.md

 ==

 2 disks need to be created and added to the worker nodes.
 The disks should be of, at least, 10GB each.
-Set the following variables in your `config.sh` before configuring the development environment:
+Set the following variables in your `config_$USER.sh` before configuring the development environment:

 ```bash